Determinantal Sieving: Introduction

 We introduce \emph{determinantal sieving}, a powerful new sieving operation that drastically extends the power of the tools of multilinear detection and constrained multilinear detection.
 Let $P(x_1,\ldots,x_n)$ be a polynomial over a field $\F$ of characteristic 2, and let $M \in \F^{k \times n}$ be a matrix (e.g., a linear matroid on the ground set $X=\{x_1,\ldots,x_n\}$).
 For a monomial $m$ in $P$, let $\supp(m)$ be the set of variables $x_i$ of non-zero degree in $m$.
 We show a sieving method that, using $O^*(2^k)$ evaluations of $P$, sieves for those monomials $m$ in $P$ that are multilinear of degree $k$ and such that the matrix $M[\cdot,\supp(m)]$ indexed by the support is non-singular.
 More precisely, we show the following.

-\begin{theorem}[Basis sieving] Let $P(X)$ be a polynomial of degree $d$ over a field $\F$ of characteristic 2, and let $M=(X,\cI)$ be a matroid on $X$ of rank $k$, represented by a matrix $A \in \F^{k \times X}$.
-There is a randomized algorithm with running time $O^*(d2^k)$ that tests if there is a multilinear term $m$ in the monomial expansion of $P(X)$ such that the matrix $A[\cdot,\supp(m)]$ is non-singular.
+\begin{theorem}[Basis sieving] Let $P(X)$ be a polynomial of degree $d$ over a field $\F$ of characteristic~2, and let $A \in \F^{k \times X}$ be a matrix.
+There is a randomized algorithm, using $O(d2^k)$ evaluations of $P$ and using $O^*(2^k)$ arithmetic operations, to test if there is a multilinear term $m$ of degree $k$ in the monomial expansion of $P(X)$ such that the matrix $A[\cdot,\supp(m)]$ is non-singular.
 The algorithm uses polynomial space, needs only evaluation access to $P$, has no false positives and produces false negatives with probability at most $2k/|\F|$. \end{theorem}

+By applying Theorem~\ref{ithm:simple} with a Vandermonde matrix $A$ (see Section~\ref{sec:prel-matroids}), we can recover the multilinear detection result stated in Lemma~\ref{lemma:multlinear}.
 The proof is remarkably simple, consisting of merely inspecting the result of an application of inclusion-exclusion sieving; see Section~\ref{sec:sieving}.
-We also note that in all our applications, the failure rate can be made arbitrarily small with negligible overhead by moving to an extension field of $\F$.
+While similar results are known, the above theorem is new in its generality and time and space efficiency, which implies that determinantal sieving can be applied as a plug-in replacement for multilinear detection at no increased cost (see related work and Section~\ref{ssec:mld-compare}).
+In all our applications, the failure rate can be made arbitrarily small with negligible overhead by moving to an extension field of $\F$.